NaiyanJones/naiyanjones.github.io/_pages/contact.md

     anonymize_ip: false
 ---

-Interested in my work?
-Then let's chat and connect using the form below.
+For professional enquiries relating to my work, or to discuss a particularly relevant opportunity, please use the form below.

 <form
   action="https://formspree.io/xoqkdwla"